haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 - Use `contextID` or `traceID` in every log lines for easily debug.

+### To read config, use [spf13/viper](https://github.com/spf13/viper)

+Only init config in main or cmd layer.
+Do not use `viper.Get...` in business layer or inside business layer.

+Why?

+- Hard to mock and test
+- Put all config in single place for easily tracking

 ### Don't overuse ORM libs, no need to handle another layer above SQL.

 Each ORM libs has each different syntax.